 Media campaigns & engagement, panel discussions, publications for sensitization

-Community outreach and advocacy efforts for advocacy & behavior change
+Community outreach & advocacy efforts for advocacy & behavior change

 HR & management cost